 Microsoft is famous for its tools which help people to work more efficiently and to increase their productivity.
-With their cloud services, Office 365 and Azure, Microsoft are collecting massive amount of usage data, and during the last two years, they have focused on developing ways to analyse this data and to give customers the ability to use it.
+With their cloud services, Office 365 and Azure, Microsoft is collecting a massive amounts of usage data, and during the last two years, they have focused on developing ways to analyze this data and to give customers the ability to use it.
 One such step is giving more focus towards employee engagement and productivity products backed by data frameworks like power platform and Microsoft Graph.

 In the last Microsoft Ignite 2018 and Microsoft Build 2019 conferences, the IT giant shared some insights into their customers: they want to be more agile, to do digital transformations, and to keep their companies competitive in the future.
 Based on this, MS came to 3 main conclusions:

-50% of transformations fail because human behaviour doesn’t change.
+50% of transformations fail because human behavior doesn’t change.

 Companies that focus on culture are 10x more likely to succeed in their digital transformations.